JonatanNylund/JWeather/README.md

 # JWeather.github.io

-This is a weather app that is work in progress.
+This is a weather app that is currently work in progress.